programarivm/imagine/README.md

 Today the world needs to boost bartering, consume less, promote human interaction as well as civil rights, and eliminate global slavery too.

-Capitalism as we know it, will dramatically change in the next few years because of climate disruption.
+Capitalism as we know it, can dramatically change in the next few years because of COVID or climate disruption.

-But can traditional banking save you in the midst of a chaos?
+But what about traditional banking in the midst of a chaos?
 If you're not too clear about that, let's just imagine how a better world can be.

 ### About ETHIC